Silver price rally, Silver ETF premiums: What are they hinting at? - BusinessToday

 "The frenzy is so strong that while ETFs are soaring in double digits, MCX Silver December futures actually slipped 0.6 per cent — showing that retail enthusiasm, not fundamentals, is driving the price chase," he said.

-Sheth said this is a classic case of FOMO buying that mirrors what one often see near short-term peaks, when investors realise too late that they missed the rally.
+Sheth said this is a classic case of FOMO buying that mirrors what one often sees near short-term peaks, when investors realise too late that they missed the rally.

 Kotak, while announcing temporary suspension in Kotak Silver ETF Fund of Fund, said it is primarily because of a shortage of physical silver in the domestic market, due to which silver is trading at a premium relative to international prices.
 The premium in domestic silver prices, it said, directly impacts the valuation of the scheme.